Intermodal freight transport: Railways and intermodal terminals

+Thievery has become a problem in North America.
+Sophisticated thieves learn how to interpret the codes on the outside of containers to ascertain which ones have easily disposable cargo.
+They break into isolated containers on long trains, or even board slowly moving trains to toss the items to accomplices on the ground.

 Trucks

 Trucking is frequently used to connect the "linehaul" ocean and rail segments of a global intermodal freight movement.
 This specialized trucking that runs between ocean ports, rail terminals, and inland shipping docks, is often called drayage, and is typically provided by dedicated drayage companies or by the railroads.

-As many rail lines in the United States terminate in or around Chicago, Illinois, the area serves as a common relay point for containerized freight moving across the country.
-Many of the motor carriers call this type of drayage “crosstown loads” that originate at one rail road and terminate at another.
+As an example, since many rail lines in the United States terminate in or around Chicago, Illinois, the area serves as a common relay point for containerized freight moving across the country.
+Many of the motor carriers call this type of drayage "crosstown loads" that originate at one rail road and terminate at another.
 For example, a container destined for the east coast from the west will arrive in Chicago either via the Union Pacific or BNSF Railway and have to be relayed to one of the eastern railroads, either CSX or Norfolk Southern.

 Barges

 Barges utilising ro-ro and container-stacking techniques transport freight on large inland waterways such as the Rhine/Danube in Europe and the Mississippi River in the U.S.